How to Plan an Amazing Family Reunion Cruise

 For groups, it’s essential to know the best way to book a cruise and make your bookings as far in advance of your sailing as possible.
 This is to lock in early-booking discounts and group rates and to tap into your preferred stateroom locations and dining reservations.

 While small family groups might get away with a more collaborative effort, too many cooks in the kitchen can definitely complicate planning a large-scale family vacation, especially if there are a lot of strong personalities in your family.
 Streamline efforts by designating one or more appointed group leaders to help take charge by finalizing decisions, organizing details like itineraries and payment timelines, and managing group communications.
 Look for leaders who are especially good at doing research, communicating, and/or are savvy with negotiating as they most likely know how to plan a cruise that will go smoothly.

 The leader(s) can also serve as a liaison with the cruise line, which can help with coordinating certain aspects of the logistics.
 You might also want to work with a travel agent, who can help manage some of the more cumbersome details of group travel planning.
 Which brings us to our next point . . .

 Consult with a Travel Agent and/or the Cruise Line Directly

 You don’t have to wrangle this all on your own!
 Reach out to a trusted travel agent to help with some of the heavy lifting in terms of research, organization, and group logistics.
-A good agent can help you pinpoint the best cruise for family reunions, negotiate the most competitive rates, and score other perks like shipboard credits.
+A good agent can help you pinpoint the best cruise for family reunions, negotiate the most competitive rates, and score other amenities like shipboard credits.
 Plus, they can manage any necessary flight and pre- and post-cruise hotel bookings, too.